 An off-road trailer is a popular camping solution in Australia and Africa.
 The biggest benefit of a trailer like this is that it doesn't add weight to the pickup truck, so you can take more gear with you by dividing it between the pickup and trailer evenly.

-Price-range: $10,000 to $35,000
+Price range: $10,000 to $35,000

 There are also many less popular rigs that you can fit on your truck bed.
 One of them is mounting a tent directly onto the truck bed.
-But that means loosing all your storage capacity.
+But that means losing all your storage capacity.

 Another option is the Leentu Camper.
-This is a super light-weight camper that delivers a lot of space for camping, but can collapse into a tiny shell for agile driving.
+This is a super lightweight camper that delivers a lot of space for camping but can collapse into a tiny shell for agile driving.
 It's somewhere between a tent and pickup camper.
 This piece of kit starts at the pretty high price point of $10,000.
 But for now, it's still just a concept.